Skip to Content

 The biggest stressors are between our ears as we obsess over outcomes.
 Will I hit my quota?
 Is this deal going to close?
 These questions fill our days with constant worry.

-Other sellers might relate.
-“This kind of stress will kill your negotiations,” says Anita Nielsen, sales expert and owner of LDK Advisory Service.
+“This kind of stress will kill your negotiations,” said Anita Nielsen, sales expert and owner of LDK Advisory Services.
 “If we’re in a place of negative self-talk, we’ll be tempted to leave money on the table.”

 Customers started responding, and deals were advancing.
 I felt productive and could sleep well at night knowing I was doing all I could to get the results I wanted.

-One of the biggest struggles my coaching clients have is perfectionism.
+One of the biggest struggles I see in my coaching clients is perfectionism.
 They avoid taking action because they think their work isn’t good enough, or they don’t feel prepared enough.
-This snowballs and they end up feeling overwhelmed, because they’re frozen with inaction and their tasks pile up.
-They end up feeling shame and stress from not taking the right actions.
+This leads to a snowball effect, leaving them feeling overwhelmed and paralyzed by inaction as their tasks pile up.
+As a result, they experience feelings of shame and stress from not taking the right actions.

 I had one client who was just promoted to enterprise sales and was speaking with C-level executives for the first time.
 She clammed up in meetings, intimidated by the titles in the room, fearing that even the tiniest slip — a wrong word, a pregnant pause — would spell disaster.

-Tip 3: Improve your mental health at home, not work
+Tip 3: Improve your mental health at home first

-The root cause of mental health will be found in your personal life, not your professional life.
-When I emerged from my rock bottom, it was because I learned that I had to go to the source.
-I had to work on myself before I could work on my career.
+The root cause of mental health in sales will actually be found in your personal life, not your professional life.
+I emerged from my rock bottom because I learned I had to go to the source.
+I needed to work on myself before I could work on my career.

-My advice is to set personal, rewarding goals outside of work.
-Make more phone calls to family, volunteer for your community, or take up a hobby.
+Make more phone calls to family, help a friend, or take up a hobby.
 Daily exercise, meditation, walks, sunshine, and time with loved ones go a long way.
-You can’t pour from an empty cup, and it’s important to do the things you love to keep your cup full.
+You can’t pour from an empty cup, and it’s important to do the things you love to keep it full.

 If you’re having concerns with your mental health, don’t try to address it alone.
 Seek help.
-There are professionals, communities (like Salesblazer), and resources (UNCrushed, a mental health awareness organization, has a list here).
-Go plug in.
+There are professionals, communities (like Salesblazer), and resources available.
+For example, you could reach out to your company’s employee assistance program (EAP) for guidance and support.

 Get better to sell better

 When we feel bad, our performance suffers.
-Sellers who rated their mental health the best were also two-and-a-half times more likely to rate their sales performance the best it could possibly be, according to the recent State of Mental Health in Sales Report.
+Sellers who rated their mental health as good or great significantly outperformed sellers who ranked their mental health as fair or poor, according to the recent State of Mental Health in Sales Report.

-The message is clear: If you’re having mental health concerns, then focus on you, not your sales targets.
-Find help to find your bliss.
-Hitting quota is a great short-term goal.
-Being happy while you do it is the long-term dream.
+The message is clear: If you’re having mental health concerns, focus on you, not your sales targets.
+And always remember that success follows happiness, not the other way around.

 Get the latest articles in your inbox.